 Treatment for a bicuspid aortic valve depends on the severity of heart valve disease.
 It may include medicines, procedures and surgery.

 There are no medicines to repair a bicuspid aortic valve.
 But medicines may be used to treat symptoms caused by heart valve disease.
 For example, your provider may recommend blood pressure medicine.

 Surgeries or other procedures

-Biological tissue valves break down over time and may eventually need to be replaced.
-People with mechanical valves will need to take blood thinners for the rest of their lives to prevent blood clots.
-Your doctor will discuss with you the benefits and risks of each type of valve and discuss which valve may be appropriate for you.
+Biological tissue valves break down over time.
+They may eventually need to be replaced.
+If you have a mechanical valve, you need to take blood thinners for life to prevent blood clots.
+Together, you and your health care provider discuss the benefits and risks of each valve type.